susannebradley/smbradley.com/content/post/between-one-and-one-plus-epsilon.md

 title = "Between One and One Plus (Machine) Epsilon" date = 2018-07-14T18:38:07-07:00 draft = false summary = "A song of longing for a computing environment free of floating-point errors.
-To the tune of *Just Around the Riverbend* by Alan Menken, from the 1995 Disney film *Pocahontas*.
-Includes both solo and professor-student duet lyrics."
+To the tune of *Just Around the Riverbend* by Alan Menken, from the 1995 Disney film *Pocahontas*."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["songs","computer-science"]
+tags = ["songs","computer-science-songs"]
 categories = []

 # Featured image